ZainRaza14/Dynamic_Programming-Deep_Reinforcement_Learning/README.md

 In this project I have implemented the dynamic programming concepts used in reinfocement learning.

+I have used Frozenlake environment from Open AI's gym toolkit.

+Following concepts have been implemented:

+Policy Evaluation, Estimation of Action Values, Policy Improvement, Policy Iteration and Value Iteration.

 I have read and used the following resources while completing this project:

 1. https://www.quora.com/How-is-policy-iteration-different-from-value-iteration